-All vehicles must be powered by an internal combustion engine, or a hybrid arrangement of internal combustion engine and electrical motor.
+All vehicles must be powered by an internal combustion engine, or a hybrid arrangement of internal combustion engine and electrical motor combined.
+Electric powered vehicles will be accessed on an individual basis.

 (Note: vehicles that are human powered will not be licensed.)